 Any shop that has Johnny Cash’s Folsom Prison album playing (as it was one morning) when we walked in already has been raised up a notch in our eyes!
-Backroom Wines is a boutique wine shop with a very good selection of wines from mainly small producers.
-Everything is laid out very nicely – the shop is clean and well organized.
+Backroom Wines is a boutique wine shop with an excellent selection of wines focusing on primarily small producers with an emphasis on Napa based producers but also carry a fine selection of wines from outside of Napa.
+The wines are laid out very nicely – the shop is clean and well organized.

 In addition, they may have specific tastings in which small local area winemakers are on hand to taste their own wines; this is a great chance to actually meet someone in the Napa wine-making industry.
-Also popular is the “bring and interesting and good wine” night where you bring one or more of your favorite wines; this is a great chance to try an eclectic variety of wine.
+Also popular is the “bring an interesting and good wine” night where you bring one or more of your favorite wines; this is a great chance to try an eclectic variety of wine.
 Aromatic and “guess the varietal” tastings also sometimes offered.
 An varied collection of cheeses are also sold on site – ask which wine pairs with what cheese.